Do you need a heater for your bettas? Yes, you do. Getting an aquarium heater for your betta fish sounds like a pretty straightforward issue to solve.

-Keep in mind that many heaters are specifically designed to heat only up to a certain temperature.
-If you try and heat above the recommended high-temperature setting, you may end up having to buy a new heater in short order.
-Heater failure, damage to the aquarium and injury to the fish may occur if you don’t carefully follow the guidelines for the specific heater you are using.
-Again, read the manufacturer’s boring directions thoroughly!
+However, keep in mind that many heaters are specifically designed to only heat up to a certain temperature.
+If you try and heat above the recommended high-temperature setting, it may result in heater failure.

 Acclimation and Submersion

-In general, you should not adjust the temperature on the heaters’ dial more than 5°F per day if your fish is in the tank.
+In general, you shouldn’t adjust the temperature on the heater’s dial-up or down more than 5°F per day with fish in the tank.
 If the tank is empty, you can make larger adjustments.

-When adjusting the temperature control dial on incremental (or manual) models, make the adjustments in small quarter-turns.
+When adjusting the temperature control dial on manual models, make adjustments in small quarter-turns.
 If you can manage, smaller turns are better.
-Automatic heaters do not, of course, have the ability to adjust the temperature setting like this.

-Specifically, with the pre-set heaters, you should do a few water temperature tests.
-It’s pretty common to have the real temperature of the tank be off by a few degrees Fahrenheit with pre-sets.
-You could have your pre-set tank heater at 78° and come to find out much later on that the real temperature in the tank is 75°.
-While this doesn’t sound like too big of a difference in temperature, to a betta fish, it is.
+With the pre-set heaters, you should do a few water temperature tests.
+It’s common to have the real temperature of the tank be off by a few degrees Fahrenheit with pre-set heaters.

 Water and Electricity Safety

-This U-shaped bend in the power cord will be the lowest point that the water can travel down the cord.
-As water cannot travel on its own at an upward angle, the U-shape will keep any water traveling down the power cord from entering the power outlet.
+This U-shaped bend in the power cord will be the lowest point where the water can travel down the cord.
+As water can’t travel on its own at an upward angle, the U-shape will keep any water traveling down the power cord from entering the outlet.

 Changing Your Water